mrjrask/oled_display_waveshare_1in5/README.md

 ### Screen sequencing

-`screens_config.json` lets you enable/disable screens and place them into numbered sequences.
+`screens_config.json` lets you enable/disable screens and control how often they appear.
 Example:

 ```json
 {